Preview: Spicy Hamburger Minestrone Soup is a can-opener soup. This version contains ground beef but you can leave it out for a vegetarian meal.

-Thanks to my friend Joan who gave me this recipe.
-Easy Texas Minestrone is a cool-weather staple at our house.
-It is the perfect candidate for my new “Super Simple Suppers” category.
+Thanks to my friend Joan who gave me this recipe for Minestrone Soup with Ground Beef.
+It is a cool-weather staple at our house and the perfect candidate for my new “Super Simple Suppers” category.

 All the ingredients can be stored in the pantry and/or freezer, making it easy to keep on hand.
 If your family is small, you could eat it for days.
 Thankfully, it freezes well, so you have that option, too.